Non-Hermitian adiabatic transport in spaces of exceptional points: Derivations of results

 Finally, we need to calculate the net geometric phase for a loop.
-Because $\Lambda(1)=\Lambda(0)$, the non-Abelian holonomy [which is an element of $GL_n({\bf C})$] is ${\cal P}\exp \int_0^1 A\, ds$ (${\cal P}\exp$ is path-ordering of the exponential).
-Hence the holonomy for a loop is $\Lambda(1)^{-1}\Lambda(0)=I$, and by considering a contractible loop and using Stokes's theorem, it follows that the non-Abelian Berry connection has zero (Yang-Mills) curvature.
+First, because $\Lambda(1)=\Lambda(0)$, the non-Abelian holonomy [which is an element of $GL_n({\bf C})$] is ${\cal P}\exp \int_0^1 A\, ds$ (${\cal P}\exp$ is path-ordering of the exponential).
+Hence the holonomy for any loop is $\Lambda(1)^{-1}\Lambda(0)=I$, and by considering a contractible loop and using Stokes's theorem, it follows that the non-Abelian Berry connection $A$ has zero (Yang-Mills) curvature.

 The trace of $A$ is in the Lie subalgebra $gl_1({\bf C})\cong {\bf C}$ of $gl_n ({\bf C})$, so the corresponding Abelian holonomy is $\det \Lambda(0)/\det\Lambda(1)=1$ in $GL_1({\bf C})\cong{\bf C}^\times$.
-Then $n^{-1}{\rm tr}\,A$, which determines the geometric phase, is again a flat connection (its curvature is zero).
-Its holo\-nomy is \be e^{\frac{1}{n}\! \int_0^1{\rm tr}\,A\,ds}=[\det \Lambda(0)/\det\Lambda(1)]^{1/n} \ee [with the $n$th root defined by imposing continuity on $\{\det\Lambda(s)\}^{1/n}$], and depends only on the homotopy class of the loop.
-For any contractible loop in $GL_n({\bf C})$ this holonomy is $1$, but for a non-contractible loop it is a power of $\zeta$.
+Then $n^{-1}{\rm tr}\,A$, which determines the geometric phase, is again a flat connection (i.e.\ its Berry curvature is zero).
+Its holonomy is \be e^{n^{-1}\! \int_0^1{\rm tr}\,A\,ds}=[\det \Lambda(0)/\det\Lambda(1)]^{1/n} \ee [with the $n$th root defined by imposing continuity on $\{\det\Lambda(s)\}^{1/n}$]; because of the vanishing curvature, it depends only on the homotopy class of the loop.
+For any contractible loop in $GL_n({\bf C})$ this holonomy is $1$, but for a non-contractible loop it is an $n$th root of $1$, and so a power of $\zeta$.
 [Note that $\pi_1(GL_n({\bf C}))\cong {\bf Z}$, so such loops exist; they are associated with the non-contractibility of ${\bf C}^\times$.]
 It is precisely $\zeta^{-1}$ to the power of the winding number of the path of $\det \Lambda(s)$ around the origin in ${\bf C}^\times$; note that this winding number changes by a multiple of $n$ under a residual gauge transformation.
-In $\cepn$, the fundamental group is ${\bf Z}_n$, so repeating a given loop $n$ times produces a loop that is contractible in $\cepn$, and the $n$th power of the holonomy for any loop must be $1$; clearly this is consistent with our conclusion that the holonomy is a power of $\zeta$.
-This concludes the derivation of the general results stated at the beginning of the Letter.
+In $\cepn$, the fundamental group is ${\bf Z}_n$, so repeating a given loop $n$ times produces a loop that is contractible in $\cepn$, and hence the $n$th power of the holonomy for any loop must be $1$, consistent with our conclusion that the holonomy is a power of $\zeta$.
+This concludes the derivation of the general results.
+In Appendix \ref{app:geom}, we also explain that the mapping from a loop in $\cepn$ to a power of $\zeta$, given by the holonomy, Eq.\ (\ref{eq:holon}), can be viewed as a torsion first Chern class $c_1$.